EugenMayer/docker-rancher-extra-catalogs/templates/apacheds-ldap/0/README.md

 ## First login

 You can login with

 + user : uid=admin,ou=system
 + password: secret

+I suggest to use [ApacheStudio](http://directory.apache.org/studio/downloads.html) to adminster the LDAP Server:

 Change your password and add the configuration your need.